AnriiGegliuk/Plant_Disease_CNN/README.md

 <h3> Future plans for this project.
 In progress... </h3>
 </center>

-Deploy this model into cloud and Streamlit or create FastAPI
+Creating FastAPI and deploying to Streamlit is in process...